O6.5 Physical activity and sedentary behaviour

 In addition to low levels of PA, there is growing recognition that people with COPD spend a large proportion of their waking hours in sedentary behaviours, (Hunt 2014) defined as those behaviours which are undertaken in a sitting or reclined posture and have low energy requirements (e.g. watching television, reading, playing cards, sitting at a computer) (Sedentary Behaviour Research 2012).
 People with COPD who accumulate the greatest sedentary time during daily life are more likely to live with someone else and be characterised by more frequent exacerbations, lower exercise capacity, long-term oxygen use, lower motivation for exercise, and the presence of physical comorbidities such as obesity, musculoskeletal or neurological conditions (Hartman 2013, McNamara 2014).

 In the general population, data from several large longitudinal studies have reported the deleterious health consequences (e.g. both all-cause and cardiovascular mortality) of increased sedentary time (Dunstan 2010, Thorp 2011) [evidence level I].
-Notwithstanding these findings, studies showing the specific health consequences of increased sedentary time in people with COPD are sparse.
-For example, data collected in 76,688 people from Japan, who were followed for 19.4 years show that, when compared with men who watched television for <2 hours/day, men who watched television for ≥4 hours/day had an increased risk of COPD-related mortality (HR 1.63; 95% CI 1.04 to 2.55).
+Sedentary behaviour defined as more >8.5 hrs/ day spent in sedentary behaviour in a cohort of 101 Brazilian COPD patients was an independent risk factor for mortality (Furlanetto 2017) [evidence level III].
+Furthermore, data collected in 76,688 people from Japan, who were followed for 19.4 years show that, when compared with men who watched television for <2 hours/day, men who watched television for ≥4 hours/day had an increased risk of COPD-related mortality (HR 1.63; 95% CI 1.04 to 2.55).
 However, this relationship was not observed in females (HR 0.84; 95% CI 0.29 to 2.48) (Ukawa 2015).
 Data collected in 223 people with COPD as part of the National Health and Nutrition Examination Survey (NHANES), showed modest positive associations between sedentary time and markers of cardiometabolic risk such as waist circumference and fasting glucose levels (Park 2014).

 Given that people with COPD accumulate large amounts of sedentary time and this may have deleterious health consequences, reducing sedentary time would seem to be an appropriate lifestyle goal in this population.
 Compared with the goal of increasing PA, particularly moderate or vigorous intensity PA, the goal of reducing sedentary time by increasing light intensity PA is likely to be more feasible in those with marked reductions in exercise capacity who are limited by dyspnoea during activities of daily living (Cavalheri 2016, Hill 2015).
 Of note, in people with COPD, greater participation in light intensity PA, such as slow walking, has been reported to reduce the risk of respiratory-related hospitalisations (Donaire-Gonzalez 2015).
 There is a need to identify approaches that are effective at reducing sedentary time in people with COPD, and most importantly, whether any reduction in sedentary time impacts health outcomes in this population.